joexzh/distributed-system-lab/README.md

 ### Configs are updated one by one, monotonically.

 When all records values are `dataDone=true` and `replyDone=true` in table, we can consider the current config is DONE.
+Fetch new config number and update config only when current config is DONE.

 Consider one shard as DONE if it's `dataDone=true`, `replyDone=true` and `type=(new or same)`.

-Fetch new config number and update config only when current config is DONE.

-Only allow changes to a DONE shard.
+Only DONE shard can accept key/value change.

+Send request for new shard data, mark `dataDone=true`, then send request to tell him that I have applied the shard, mark `replyDone=true`.
+If my shard `type=new`, his corresponding shard `type=lose`.

-Wait forever for other group to reply for the shard I lose to set it's `replyDone=true`.
+Wait forever for other group to reply my lose shard, confirm that he has applied the shard, mark `replyDone=true`.

 If `type=lose` get marked `replyDone=true`, it's ok to delete the shard data, because I (the group holds the table) can guarantee that other group has the shard data. (raft linearizabiliy).

-I send requests to update shards whose `type=new`, wait for others' requests to update shards whose `type=lose`.

-**We can totally ignore client config, client can always use the latest config.**
+**We can always set client config to the latest.**
 **if shard transformation is fast enough, client will see less `WrongGroup` err.**

 ### RPCs from one group to another, leader to leader at best try